endepointe/watchlog/docs/PRD.md

 ## Technical Architecture and Choices

-The service running on the client machine will be written in Rust.
-The interface for client machines will be written using Tauri, another Rust-based project.
+The service running on the client and server machines will be written in Rust.
+A command-line interface will be available for client and server.

 The reason for Rust being its ability to write and compile to multiple operating systems and handle threading and async operations.
 Along with its platform versatility, Rust's *cargo* command line tool has options for testing and documentation generation.

-Tauri makes GUI creation simple.
-Given its cross-platform compatibility, due to it being written in Rust, just makes sense.

-The service running on the server will be a mix of languages, such as Terraform, shell, Python, and Rust if needed.
-A relational database will be used, with options left open to the user for integration with ElasticSearch if they choose.

-The website provides the user signup, software distribution, and documentation will use Svelte.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>